-- 7.1 At the start of each academic year, the School Nurse will inform all members of staff of the updated list of pupils who are known to have medical conditions/problems.
-This list will be reviewed each time a pupil is to be added or deleted from the list and will be centrally available for all staff. - 7.2 Information on Pupils Parents are requested to provide written consent for the administration of First Aid, medical treatment, and medication.
-This requirement will not prevent a child of sufficient understanding and intelligence to understand fully what is proposed, from giving or withholding consent to medical treatment or from seeking advice or treatment in confidence.
+7.1 At the start of each academic year, the School Nurse will inform all staff members of the updated list of pupils who have medical conditions/problems.
+This list will be reviewed each time a pupil is to be added or deleted from the list and will be centrally available for all staff.

-- 7.3 The School Nurse is responsible for reviewing pupils' confidential medical records and providing essential medical information regarding allergies, recent accidents or illnesses, or other medical conditions which may affect a pupil's functioning at the School to the safeguarding and SEND team as well as teachers on a "need to know" basis.
-This information should be kept confidential but may be disclosed to the relevant professionals if it is necessary to safeguard or promote the welfare of a pupil or other members of the School community. - 7.4 Medical details of pupils for out of school visits can be obtained from the School Nurse and these are taken on all school visits.
+- 7.2 Information on Pupils Parents are requested to provide written consent for the administration of First Aid, medical treatment, and medication.
+This requirement will not prevent a child of sufficient understanding and intelligence to understand fully what is proposed, from giving or withholding consent to medical treatment or from seeking advice or treatment in confidence. - 7.3 The School Nurse is responsible for reviewing pupils' confidential medical records and providing essential medical information regarding allergies, recent accidents or illnesses, or other medical conditions which may affect a pupil's functioning at the School to the safeguarding and SEND (Special Educational Needs and Disabilities) team as well as teachers on a "need to know" basis.
+This information should be kept confidential but may be disclosed to the relevant professionals if it is necessary to safeguard or promote the welfare of a pupil or other members of the School community. - 7.4 Medical details of pupils for out-of-School visits can be obtained from the School Nurse and taken on all School visits.